wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 ----------------

 This is definitely my highest priority project.
-It has the most users and with my friend `Eric Holscher`_ soon leaving on a `long hike`_, I'll be its primary caretaker.
-I won't go into the moderately boring or security-related architectural issues.
+It has the most users and with my friend `Eric Holscher`_ soon leaving on a `long hike`_, I'll become its primary caretaker.

-I've already started into one of my goals: cleaning up the code base.
-I've gotten all the files to comply to flake8_; a big step forward.
-Next, I will refactor closer to what the style guide we use at work, giving us a style guide to cite.
+First, I'd like to clean up the code base.
+I've already gotten all the files to comply with flake8_; a big step forward.
+Next, I will refactor closer to what we use at work, giving us a style guide to cite.
 During that work, I'll change the log in system to `Mozilla Persona`_, eliminating the need for passwords.
-I'll also work to increase our scant unit and integration test coverage
+I'll also work to increase our scant unit and integration test coverage.
+Lastly, there are moderately boring and security-related architectural issues that I won't go into.

 .. _`Read the Docs`: https://readthedocs.org/
 .. _`Eric Holscher`: http://ericholscher.com/